sfc-gh-akelkar/contract_research_org_ai_demo/ML_Demo_Script_Foundation_Phase.md

 - **Data-driven site selection** for new studies

 ### **Next Steps Teaser:**
-*"This is just the CRAWL phase.
-In the WALK phase, we'll show you:**
+*"This is just the Foundation phase.
+In the Advanced phase, we'll show you:**
 - **Patient recruitment optimization** with clustering algorithms
 - **Clinical data anomaly detection** with unsupervised learning
 - **Advanced feature engineering** with external data integration"*